Composition scheme for service providers

 Procedure to opt for the composition scheme as per CGST(R) Notification 2/2019?

-- File the FORM GST REG-01 online on GST portal.
+File the FORM GST REG-01 online on the GST portal.

 Procedure to shift to composition scheme as per CGST(R) Notification 2/2019 from regular scheme?

-- File the FORM GST CMP-02 online on GST portal.
+File the FORM GST CMP-02 online on the GST portal.

 ⊗ which is equivalent to the credit of ITC in respect of stock of inputs held, semi-finished goods held, finished goods held, and capital goods